tmdecker/tmdecker.github.io/_posts/2018-08-24-illustrator-colorswatches.md

 <br><br>

-## Download Brewer and Coloblind palettes
+## Download Brewer and colorblind palettes

 If you don't want to build your own palettes, you can also download .ase files and copy them into the Illustrator Swatches folder (/Applications/Adobe Illustrator CC 2018/Presets/en_US/Swatches).